 After a couple days in Emporia we moved on to towns along the Flint Hills Nature Trail including Osage City and Ottawa.
 I mean, we had a car so easy peasy.

-As it turned out, it wasn’t the heat that was oppressive in Kansas, we brought the farmers some much needed RAIN.
+As it turned out, it wasn’t the heat that was oppressive in Kansas.
+Instead we brought the farmers some much needed RAIN!
 And rain it did.
 Although it puts a crimp in riding at times, we were happy to oblige.
 ‘Cause like I said, when ya have your car, ya have lots of options.

-By the end of our fling with the Flint Hills we’d ridden loops out of Emporia and Ottawa and large segments of the Flint Hills Nature Trail and Prairie Spirit Trail.
+By the end of our fling with the Flint Hills we’d ridden loops out of Emporia and Ottawa and long segments of the Flint Hills Nature Trail and Prairie Spirit Trail.

 The last stop on our Middle West Meander was Stillwater, OK where the Mid South Gravel race is held each year.
 Again we snagged a 55 mile route from the event website to get our ride in for Oklahoma.
 The ride was a good mix of gravel, some red mud and even some swampy muck.